bmuskalla/bmuskalla.github.io/content/blog/2009-10-08-eclipse-rap-1-3-m2-released.md.md

 forward to the next milestone.

-Be sure to check out the whole [New &amp; Noteworthy][6] as there are much more details we added in M2!
+Be sure to check out the whole [New &amp; Noteworthy][6] as there are much more details we added in M2![^footnote]

+[^footnote]: Originally published on [EclipseSource Blog](https://eclipsesource.com/blogs/2009/10/08/eclipse-rap-1-3-m2-released/)